Grand Rapids Community College: History

 Grand Rapids Junior College was established on September 21, 1914, after University of Michigan faculty passed a resolution encouraging the establishment of junior colleges in Michigan.
 Grand Rapids Junior College was the first junior college in Michigan.
-The college operated out of Central High School, 421 Fountain St. NE, until 1924.
+The college operated out of Central High School until 1924.
 The course offerings, based on University of Michigan offerings, were mathematics, history, rhetoric and composition, German, Latin, biology, and physics.
 All of them were focused on college transfer.
 The college's first graduating class numbered 49 students, who paid $60 per year for tuition.
-The following year, to encourage enrollment, tuition was reduced to $40 per year for Grand Rapids residents and $50 for nonresidents.
+The following year, tuition was reduced to $40 per year for Grand Rapids residents and $50 for nonresidents to encourage enrollment.
 In 1918 Grand Rapids Junior College received its initial accreditation from the North Central Association of Colleges and Secondary Schools.

-In 1944 the college acquired the Main Building from Grand Rapids Public Schools.
+In 1944, the college acquired the Main Building from Grand Rapids Public Schools.
 Grand Rapids Public Schools Superintendent Arthur W. Krause closed Davis Technical High School to save costs and gave the building to Grand Rapids Junior College.
 The Main Building was renamed the Raleigh J. Finkelstein Hall in March 2019.

+In 1990, Grand Rapids residents voted to separate the Junior College from the public school system and in 1991 GRJC became Grand Rapids Community College.

 Campuses

 Grand Rapids Community College has several campuses located throughout West Michigan.

-GRCC's main Campus in located in Grand Rapids, Michigan.
+GRCC's main Campus is located in Grand Rapids, Michigan.
 GRCC's downtown learning spaces include a Main Campus and DeVos Campus.
 These campuses are located adjacent to Grand Rapids Medical Mile and Heritage Hill Historic District.

 Due to its location in downtown Grand Rapids, GRCC is close to local festivals and art shows such as ArtPrize and Festival of the Arts.

 In addition to the main campus, Grand Rapids Community College has the GRCC Lakeshore Campus in Holland, Michigan at 12335 James St, Holland, located in the Shops at West Shore, and the Leslie Tassell MTEC, which houses career training programs.
 The Phyllis Fratzke Early Childhood Learning Laboratory houses daycare and early childhood programs.

 Facilities

 GRCC's 11-block downtown campus includes several classroom buildings, including the historic Raleigh J. Finkelstein Hall, the Library and Learning Resource Center, Spectrum Theater, the Wisner-Bottrall Applied Technology Center, the Alfred P. Smith Music Building, the Gerald R. Ford Fieldhouse with a natatorium, the Student Center, and the Calkins Science Center, and the Cook Academic Building, which includes many of the college's health careers programs.
 The Wisner-Bottrall Applied Technology Center includes The Heritage Restaurant, Fountain Hill Brewery, and the Secchia Piazza, all part of the college's Secchia Institute for Culinary Education.
 College Park Plaza includes faculty offices and the Communications Department.
-The Juan R. Olivarez Student Plaza was named after the former president -- the first Hispanic college president in Michigan -- and includes a lion head fountain and veterans memorial.
+The Juan R. Olivarez Student Plaza was named after the former president—the first Hispanic college president in Michigan—and includes a lion head fountain and veterans memorial.
 The DeVos Campus, located at 415 Fulton Street E. includes the Administration Building, Stewart White Hall, Sneden Hall, Steven C. Ender Hall and the Custer Alumni House.